 You don’t have to be a cowboy to enjoy Ruger‘s new Vaquero, a Colt Single Action Army (SAA) -style revolver.
-You don’t have to participate in Single Action Shooting Society (SASS) events, Cowboy Action Shooters or shoot any sort of cowboy match.
+You don’t have to participate in Single Action Shooting Society (SASS) events, Cowboy Action Shooters clubs or shoot any sort of cowboy match.
 Simply grabbing onto an SAA grip buys you a time-travel ticket on a stagecoach.
 The Colt SAA grip design, now found in the Vaquero, has changed little since Samuel Colt made the 1873 SAA.

 The Ruger new Vaquero is a step back, so to speak, for Ruger single-action revolvers, because this Vaquero employs the first-generation Ruger frame—the pre-1962, XR-3 style, steel grip frame.
 This frame was discontinued by the late Bill Ruger, Sr., and replaced by a strengthened and enlarged frame to, as best I can determine, stand up longer to the firing of heavy .44 Magnum and .357 Magnum loads.
 This move obviously worked.
 Even now, in caliber .45 LC, ammunition manufacturers and reloading manuals specify “Ruger-Only” loads, which are too powerful for other single actions, including the original Colt.